Database Diagram (ERD) Design Tool for SQL Server

 With dbForge Studio for SQL Server, you can tune the design of the database diagram with a rich set of options.

-Options can be set either globally for all the diagrams or individually for a particular diagram.
+They can be set either globally for all diagrams or individually for a particular diagram.

 You can also reset all the options to default values by clicking Reset.